SHEKHARKUMMARI/interview-preparations/javascript/basic-questions/index.md

 ### JavaScript Execution Context is the environment in which JavaScript code is executed

-### The two main components of an execution context in JavaScript are
+### Two main components of an execution context in JavaScript are

 - ## Memory Component (variable environment)